We work with more than 300 partners to bring you better travel deals

 |Cheapest in||January||Best time to find cheap flights, 5% potential price drop|

 |Average price||£154||Average for round-trip flights in August 2020|

 Cheapest prices for Latvia flights by month

 When is the best time to fly to Latvia?

 Choose a month below to see average flight price and weather conditions.

 33 - 79 mm

-When is the best time to book flights to Latvia?
+When is the best time to book a flight to Latvia?